 Your Chase Sapphire Preferred approval odds are best if you have a credit score of at least 700.
 That means you’ll need at least good credit to be approved.
-Having a steady income.
-You’ll also need to be at least 18 years old and have either a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN).
+Having a steady income is also preferable.
+In addition, you need to be at least 18 years old and have either a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN).

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.